-Faculty in the School of Justice Studies also participate in offering the Ph.D. degree in Public Administration.
-The school administers the interdisciplinary Ph.D. program in Justice Studies under the auspices of the Graduate College.
+The School of Justice Studies offers a Master of Science degree in Justice Studies and administers the interdisciplinary Ph.D. program in Justice Studies under the auspices of the Graduate College.

 School of Social Work.
 The School of Social Work offers the full complement of social work academic programs: Bachelor of Social Work, Master of Social Work, and Ph.D.
 The mission and the goals of the school are consistent with the university's mission and overall objectives, as can be seen in the school's focus on excellence in professional instruction; the advancement of social work research; the understanding of social issues; and public/community service.
 Central to the mission of the school is the emphasis on the understanding of and respect for the unique cultural diversity of the Southwest and the promotion of social and economic justice.